opensource4you/astraea/README.md

 ### Partition Score Configurations

 1. --bootstrap.servers: the server to connect to
-2. ----exclude.internal.topics: True if you want to ignore internal topics like _consumer_offsets while counting score.
+2. --exclude.internal.topics: True if you want to ignore internal topics like _consumer_offsets while counting score.
 3. --hide.balanced: True if you want to hide topics and partitions thar already balanced.:q

 ## Kafka Replica Syncing Monitor